gamemachine/ainav/README.md

 **AiNativeArray/AiNativeList**

 I threw these in because they solved the problem of I want the core usable outside Unity, and I want to iterate on the interop stuff outside of Unity also.
 So these are api compatible for the most part, and outside of I think one usage in the core building flow, optional.
-Any/all usages are easy to replace with Unity's containers being the core api's are the same and a lot of the internal stuff winds up in unsafe pointers.
+Any/all usages are easy to replace with Unity's containers if you so desire.

 **What's Missing**

 Query filters are the main obvious thing.
 That and better support for regions.

 Obstacles.
-The official obstacle approach in recast is this whole other tile cache approach that adds significant work.
-I'm not sure yet what the best approach is here.
-Tile rebuilding is fast enough that I think it will work just fine for use cases like doors.
-Moving obstacles we just don't have a use case for, so no compelling reason to investigate that more.
+Tile rebuilds are fast enough that for our needs we don't need obstacle support per say.
+So no plans for this.
+The recast way involves creating special cache tiles that are a different thing then regular tiles and would require a whole separate build flow and more interop.